zeineuub/termoFlame/README.md

 A simulation, via the simulation platform [wokiwi](https://wokwi.com/)
 ## Software part
-The software part consists of developing an MQTT client, which is mainly a web and/or mobile application, to receive and display the data measured by the object connected.
+The software part consists of developing an MQTT client, which is mainly a web and/or mobile application, to receive and display the data measured by the sensor.
 The method of communicating between the application and the sensor is via MQTT (in TCP).
 The **broker** (MQTT server) in question is HiveMQ.
 This public broker is free and its access details are available on its official page: